Beuth-Erdelt/Benchmark-Experiment-Host-Manager/TPCTC23/README.md

 	run &>logs/experiment.2.1.log &
 ```

+This runs a sequence of 12 runs, each with a clean copy.
+The runs have increasing vusers (i.e., driver threads), from 1 to 320 (the number of warehouses), for the loading phase.
+Each run also runs the benchmark phase with 1 thread for 2 minutes.

 The parameters are
 * `aws`: we have nodegroups and components should be assigned accordingly
 * `mc`: run a cAdvisor daemonset on all nodes of the cluster